Bangladesh Rifles revolt: Casualties

-Aftermath: Trials and sentencing
+Trials and sentencing

 The government established an investigative committee to determine the causes behind the rebellion, with Home Minister Sahara Khatun as the chair.
-The committee was later reformed and reinforced after opposition and pressure groups speculated that it might not function impartially, as the Home Minister was investigating an incident of her own ministry.
+The committee was later reformed and reinforced after opposition and pressure groups speculated that it might not function impartially, as the home minister was investigating an incident of her own ministry.
 The Bangladesh Army also formed an investigation committee that began proceedings on 3 March.
-The Army, with the help of Rapid Action Battalion (RAB) and police, had started "Operation Rebel Hunt" to capture BDR rebels.
+The Army, with the help of the Rapid Action Battalion (RAB) and police, had started "Operation Rebel Hunt" to capture BDR rebels.
 The government had also undertaken a decision to change the name and framework of Bangladesh Rifles and deployed the army across the country for an indeterminate period.
 The government asked for the FBI and Scotland Yard to support the investigation.
 Trials began soon after the first arrests.
 Members of the 37th Rifles Battalion were tried on 13 November 2010.
 They were charged with looting firearms and ammunition from the armoury and firing their weapons, creating panic in the city, desecrating the portrait of BDR DG Maj.
 Gen. Shakil Ahmed and giving provocative statements before the media.
 BDR personnel of the 39th Rifles Battalion were accused of looting firearms, firing shots and siding with the Dhaka mutineers, who killed the top ranks of the force in February.
 As of January 2011, thousands were tried in Bangladesh for the mutiny.
-Lt Colonel Shams Chowdhury testified as a prosecution witness.
+Lt.
+Colonel Shams Chowdhury testified as a prosecution witness.

-The mutineers were subjected to widespread abuse in custody, including systematic torture, mistreatment, daily beatings, electrocution that resulted in about 50 custodial deaths and many more cases of permanent paralysis.
+The mutineers were subjected to widespread abuse in custody, including systematic torture, mistreatment, daily beatings, and electrocution that resulted in about 50 custodial deaths and many more cases of permanent paralysis.
 Torture is routinely used by security forces in Bangladesh, even though it is a party to the United Nations Convention Against Torture.
 Human Rights Watch and others have long documented the systematic use of torture in Bangladesh by its security forces, including the army, the RAB and the Directorate General of Forces Intelligence, the country's main intelligence agency.